Cancel anytime

 Total Addressable Market (TAM)

-The battery materials market is projected to reach hundreds of billions of dollars within the next decade.
-Electra is positioned to capture a share of this market by supplying refined cobalt and recycled battery materials.
-Significant growth is expected in the North American market as battery production ramps up.
+The global battery materials market is projected to reach hundreds of billions of dollars by 2030.
+Electra is positioned to capture a portion of this TAM by focusing on the North American market.
+No specific figure for Electra's positioning.

 Upturn SWOT Analysis